cgross/angular-soft-forms/README.md

 ### cg-change

-A separate attribute `cg-change` may be used to provide a callback expression to be called when the value in the input is ready to be persisted to the back-end (i.e. the input appears to have left the _edit_ mode).
+A separate attribute `cg-change` may be used to provide a callback expression that is called when the value in the input is ready to be persisted to the back-end (i.e. the input appears to have left the _edit_ mode).

 ## Release History